mus-format/mus-dts-go/README.md

 [![GoReportCard](https://goreportcard.com/badge/mus-format/mus-dts-go)](https://goreportcard.com/report/github.com/mus-format/mus-dts-go)
 [![codecov](https://codecov.io/gh/mus-format/mus-dts-go/graph/badge.svg?token=VB6E8M2PFE)](https://codecov.io/gh/mus-format/mus-dts-go)

-mus-dts-go provides DTM support for the mus-go serializer.
-It allows to create DTS (DTM Support) for a type.
+mus-dts-go provides [DTM](https://medium.com/p/21d7be309e8d) support for the mus-go serializer.

-DTSs are useful when there is a need to deserialize data, but we don't know in advance what type it is.
-For example, it could be `Foo` or `Bar` (or it could be just different versions of the same data, like `FooV1` or `FooV2`), we just don't know, but want to handle both of these cases.
+DTS is useful when you need to deserialize data with an unpredictable type, which, for example, can denote completely different types, such as `Foo` and `Bar`, or different versions of the same data, such as `FooV1` and `FooV2`.

 DTS encode/decode DTM (which is just a number) + data itself.
-Thanks to DTM, we can distinguish one type of data from another, let's see how:
+Thanks to DTM, one type can be distinguished from another, let's see how:
 ```go
 package main